nsreeen/old-blog/app/pages/calculator_interpreter.md

 type: post

-# What is it and what does it do and why is this worth writing about?
-I made up a calculator language, interpreted it in Python, and made a REPL to interact with it.
+I made a toy calculator language, interpreted it in Python, and made a REPL to interact with it.

 So far, the language I made can: